hlapp/wirelesstags-js/examples/auto-update-polling.js.md

 `.then()`).
 Note that if we do not use callbacks, it is a good idea to `.catch()` rejected promises, because otherwise errors thrown will be invisible.

+How long to keep looping?

+    const END_AFTER = 30 * 60 * 1000; // value is in milliseconds

 In the `connect` event handler, trigger discovery of tag managers (see [discoverTagManagers()]{@link WirelessTagPlatform#discoverTagManagers}):